 Elijah – Part 2 (Used By God)

 Why does God put us in those types of situations?
-The answer is simple, God is interested in making his own name great, his glory known and his people saved and redeemed.
-He does those things by allowing the sin and brokenness of this world to ruin us and reminding us that this world is fleeting and that nothing will last forever, but only him.
+The answer is simple, God is interested in making his own name great, in order that his glory is known and his people are saved and redeemed.
+He does those things by allowing the sin and brokenness of this world to break us and by that happening it is doing the job of reminding us that this world is fleeting and that nothing will last forever, but only God and all his glory.
 Your marriage, your kids, your career, your car, your house, and your income, all are great things, but nothing will last forever.
 One day your marriage will end, and maybe that is a relief to many of you.
 Your kids will move out and start their own families.
 Your career will end either by retirement, termination, or resignation.
 Our best in this world will fad at the end.
-Our best friends will become a memory friendship from that.
+Our relationships with our best friends will become a memory friendship.
 Just today I told my ex’s dad that I wanted to buy land and build my own house and he looked at me and said, it took him a lifetime to build all he has, and now he is old and he watched his house burn down.
 A sober reminder that nothing lasts.

-Between 1 Kings 17:17-24, we read a story about a widow that lost her son due to sickness and she ends up blaming Elijah for his death.
+Between 1 Kings 17:17-24, we read a story about a widow that lost her son due to sickness and she ends up blaming Elijah for her son’s death.
 This Widow knew that Elijah was different, that he was special, and because of that, she assume that he was there is bring terrible things to her from God.
-I think, the devil just likes to follow God’s people around and try to stir up trouble wherever they go, so that the people who follow Jesus would be hated by those who don’t know Jesus.
+I think that the devil just likes to follow God’s people around and try to stir up trouble wherever they go so that the people who follow Jesus would be hated by those who don’t know Jesus.
 God likes to take those situations and use them for his own advantage.
 In this case, Elijah used the art of crying, in order to prove that his God is a loving and forgiving God.

-The widow saw Elijah bring her son back to life and she said she believed that Elijah was a man of God.
-This is the same widow that Elijah just provide a never-ending supply of flour and oil, but it took her son dying for her to see who was behind Elijah.
-Maybe God was interested in showing this widow that there is a loving creator of the universe that was interested in her.
+The widow saw Elijah bring her son back to life and it says that she believed that Elijah was a man of God.
+This is the same widow to which Elijah just provide a never-ending supply of flour and oil, but it took her son dying for her to see who was behind Elijah.
+Maybe God was interested in showing this widow that there is a loving creator of the universe that was interested in knowing her in the same way he knew Elijah.
 When we go through hardships, those moments are meant to show us that in the darkest times, we have a loving God on a throne looking straight at us.
 He might just have to use an ‘Elijah’ to prove it to us.